She decided to work with me for a year because she wanted to shift gears in a major way.

 I’m also pleased to report that getting fabulous headshots lead to signing with an agent led to booking a commercial.
 Music to my ears!

 A big hug of appreciation to Ms. O’Connor – not only for putting her trust in me but also for allowing me to share her story with you.
 Thanks, Jenny!

-(The photo at top is of Jenny in all her glory as The Hot Violinist – which, by the way, was the title a fan gave a video that he posted of her playing at a festival!
-That video now has over 3.7 million views.
+(The photo at top is of Jenny in all her glory as The Hot Violinist – which, by the way, was the title a fan gave a video that he posted of her playing at a festival.
 I love how Jenny defines what “Hot” means to herself and her peeps.)